Patrick3131/Tentacles/README.md

         -  i.e. started_1, started_2

 ## Middleware
-Middlewares are used to transform events and can be registered to a specific reporter or as a general Middleware to the AnalyticsRegister.
+``Middlewares`` are used to transform events and can be registered to a specific reporter or as a general ``Middleware`` to the ``AnalyticsRegister``.
 If added to a specific reporter only events reported to this reporter will be transformed.
 Use Cases:

 - Transforming Events